jgarnierGit/web-music-library/README.md

 [WIP]

 ## Features

+play music and define next songs to play from
+ - your filesystem (image)
+ - artists view (image)
+ - country location (image)

 - Music library accessing in readonly mode to your local library
   - Musics from your fileSystem are saved in the database on the first reach.